 In the beginning, the images only featured public spaces and structures, but gradually, the photographer started to include people.

 However, just like any photographer visiting North Korea, it was not easy for Hartmann to snap what he wanted.
-Still, two guides regularly perused the images that he has taken and asking him to delete the ones that didn’t conform to protocols.
+Still, two guides regularly perused the images he took and asked him to delete the ones that didn’t conform to protocols.

 What is North Korea & Pyongyang known for?